How to Install a Wood Paneled Ceiling

 • Make sure that the butt joints of the wood paneling are staggered between rows.

-• When you reach the other end, remove the tongue of the board, making sure that there is a 1/16" expansion joint between the wood paneling or the wall.
+• When you reach the other end, remove the tongue of the board, making sure that there is a 1/16″ expansion joint between the wood paneling or the wall.

-This Ceiling Project is NOT for Everyone
+Warning: This Ceiling Project Is NOT For Everyone

 Installing wood paneling on a ceiling can be difficult for homeowners unused to working on a ladder or who dislike heights.
 Consider doing this project over several days to give your arms a chance to rest, depending on the size of the room.
-Of course, for larger or for particularly high ceilings, consider contacting a professional who will install wood paneling on your ceiling for you.